sepisoad/passmass/README.md

 # passmass

-a storage less password manager
+a storage less password manager extension for chrome

+firefox and mobile app are comming soon